dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/BuildOmniaCluster/AMD_ROCm.rst

 This playbook sets up the `AMD ROCm <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_ platform on the clusters.
 This tool allows users to unlock the full potential of installed AMD GPUs.

-Ensure that the ROCm local repositories are configured using the `local_repo.yml <../../InstallationGuides/LocalRepo/index.html>`_ script.
+Ensure that the ROCm local repositories are configured using the `local_repo.yml <../CreateLocalRepo/localrepos.html#configure-specific-local-repositories>`_ script.

 Ensure that the ``input/software_config.json`` contains valid amdgpu and rocm version.
-See `input parameters <../../InstallationGuides/LocalRepo/InputParameters.html>`_ for more information.
+See `input parameters <../CreateLocalRepo/InputParameters.html>`_ for more information.

-.. note:: AMD ROCm driver installation is not supported by Omnia on Rocky Linux cluster nodes.

 To install all the latest AMD GPU drivers and toolkits, run the ``omnia.yml`` playbook using the following command: ::